The Cheese Store of Beverly Hills

 The Cheese Store of Beverly Hills is a gourmet foods store in Beverly Hills, California, known for its selection of cheeses and other gourmet products.
-It also stocks wines and other delicacies, including the rarest of all caviars, Golden Imperial Osetra, and is often featured in publications such as Bon Appétit and Entrepreneur magazine, as a notable epicurean source.
-The store claims to carry "the largest assortment of goat's and sheep's milk cheeses found anywhere".
+It also stocks wines and other delicacies, including the rarest of all caviars, Golden Imperial Osetra, and is often featured in publications such as Bon Appétit and Entrepreneur magazine.
+As of 2025, the store carries more than 500 varieties of cheese.

-The store's former owner, Norbert Wabnig, has become a noted Los Angeles personality.
-In 2022, longtime employee Dominick DiBartolomeo purchased the business from Wabnig.
+In 2022, longtime employee Dominick DiBartolomeo purchased the business from former owner Norbert Wabnig.

 The store, originally housed in a refurbished 1920s brick building, has supplied many of Los Angeles' high-end restaurants past and present, including Wolfgang Puck's Spago, Valentino's, Patina, and Bar Marmont, as well as Las Vegas' Bellagio hotel.
 The change of ownership in 2022 was followed by a relocation and expansion the following year, and the offerings were expanded to include prepared foods such as sandwiches and salads.